A topic from the subject of Biochemistry in Chemistry.

 Main Concepts

 • Structure of Chlorophyll: Chlorophyll molecules are composed of a porphyrin head and a long hydrocarbon tail.
-The porphyrin head contains a magnesium atom that is coordinated to four nitrogen atoms.
-The hydrocarbon tail helps the chlorophyll molecule to anchor itself in the thylakoid membrane of chloroplasts.
+The porphyrin head contains a magnesium atom coordinated to four nitrogen atoms.
+The hydrocarbon tail helps anchor the chlorophyll molecule in the thylakoid membrane of chloroplasts.

 • Light Absorption: Chlorophyll absorbs light energy from the sun.
 When light energy is absorbed, an electron is excited from the porphyrin head to a higher energy level.

 • Electron Transfer: The excited electron is then transferred to an electron acceptor.
-The energy released by this transfer is used to drive the chemical reactions of photosynthesis.
+The energy released by this transfer drives the chemical reactions of photosynthesis.

 • Photosynthesis: Photosynthesis is the process by which plants, algae, and some bacteria convert carbon dioxide and water into glucose and oxygen.
 This process is essential for life on Earth.